Facilitation Master Class SeriesONLINE

 A facilitator’s reputation and renown is based on their capacity to facilitate truly transformative change.
 But transformative group work is not easy.

-In this collection of online Advanced Facilitation Master Classes, we’ve identified four of the key issues facilitators struggle with and the corresponding competencies that enable truly transformative group work.
+In this collection of online Facilitation Master Classes, we’ve identified four of the key issues that often trouble facilitators and developed the corresponding competencies that enable truly transformative group work.

-Each class addresses a specific problem faced by facilitators and will give you new insights into the deeper nature of the problem and new skills to respond that will deepen your capacity to facilitate transformational group work.
+Each class introduces Process Oriented methods to address a specific problem faced by facilitators, giving you new insights into the deeper nature of the problem and new skills with which to respond, increasing your capacity to facilitate transformational group work.

 Facilitator’s Inner Work

-In this class, learn Inner Work techniques to stay-in-the-game and respond to attacks in productive and transformative ways.
+In this class, learn Inner Work techniques to use your own internal experience as data to track the group, stay-in-the-game and respond to attacks in productive and transformative ways.

 Working at the Learning Edge

-When facilitators fail to work with groups right on their learning edge, transformative change just isn’t possible.
+When facilitators fail to work with groups on their learning edge, transformative change just isn’t possible.

 Groups get bored and come up with short-term, shallow solutions that don’t stick, and facilitators feel dissatisfied and get burnt out.

-This class will help you discern the structure of any groups’ learning process and how to keep them on their learning edge so you can facilitate truly transformative change.
+This class will help you discern the structure of any groups’ learning process and how to keep the group on its learning edge so that you can facilitate truly transformative change.

-Transformative group work centers around the agreements groups make together.
-Agreements about the nature of the issues, the directions of change, and the strategies to achieve that change are all key stages in group work.
+Transformative group work relies upon agreements that groups make together.
+Agreements about the nature of the issues, the directions of change, and strategies needed to achieve that change are all key stages in the life of groups.

-In this class, learn how to see the no in the yes to facilitate deeply congruent agreements in groups.
+In this class, learn how to see the no in the yes to facilitate deeply congruent and sustainable agreement in groups.

 Power, Rank and Privilege in the Facilitator Role